Swiiz/autoparser/README.md

 }
 ```

-- Define your grammar, each rules will return a node in the Abstract Syntax Tree.
+- Define your grammar, each rules will define struct representing a node in the Abstract Syntax Tree.
 Rules are declared in [Order of precedence](https://en.wikipedia.org/wiki/Order_of_operations).
 ```rust
 autoparser::impl_rules! {
 // For performance reason you don't want to parse (.., <Token>, <Rule, ..) as the Rule.
 The parser an stop at the first mismatch if you only use Rules : (.., <TokenRule>, <Rule>, ..)